cheinrichs/ElevatorCodingChallenge/README.md

 - The height of the building is assumed to be greater than the given floors.
 - There are no floors below 0.
-- If repeat floors are given, the elevator does not add to distance traveled, but does keep the duplicate floor visited in the array
+- If repeat floors are given, the elevator does not add to distance traveled, and does not report visiting the floor multiple times.

 ## Installation